wp-plugins/eg-attachments/readme.txt

 * Sort order,
 * Document type,
 * Document list,
-* Title of the list
+* Title of the list,
-* Label of each document
+* Label of each document,
-* Description field to display (caption and/or description)
+* Description field to display (caption and/or description),
-* Force "Save as" (rather than display document)
+* Force "Save as" (rather than display document),
+* Restrict access of the attachments to the logged users.

 == Installation ==

-# Installation #
+= Installation =
 * The plugin is available for download on the WordPress repository,
 * Once downloaded, uncompress the file eg-attachments.zip,
 * Copy or upload the uncompressed files in the directory wp-content/plugins in your WordPress platform